Report on Government Services 2020

-This chapter reports on the Australian, State and Territory governments’ assistance provided to people with disability and their carers.
+This section reports on the Australian, State and Territory governments’ assistance provided to people with disability and their carers.

-- Chapter 15 Services for people with disability and attachment tables (PDF - 5043 Kb)
+- 15 Services for people with disability and data tables (PDF - 4777 Kb)

 - Key Facts